THIN VERSION FOR SEASONED BIKEPACKERS:

 - No sharing of kit between riders

-FAT VERSION FOR LESS THAN EXPERIENCED, BUT ENTHUSIASTIC WANNABEES:
+FAT VERSION FOR THE LESS EXPERIENCED:

 First and foremost, self-supported bikepacking is a serious endeavor not to be taken lightly.
 It is true adventure which means it can be dangerous, hard, exhausting, confusing, scary, fun, miserable, painful, rewarding and basically a complete sufferfest.
 Please know your abilities, strengths and weakness and prepare yourself, bike and kit accordingly.